EliChapman/WU-Kappa-Sigma-Website/README.md

 ## 📌 About the Gala

 The Military Heroes Gala is the Gamma-Nu chapter’s largest philanthropic event, supporting veteran-focused nonprofit initiatives.
-This year’s proceeds will benefit a transportation program within the Eastern Kansas Veterans Association.

 ## ✨ Features